 On their website, you can see various sightings of sharks in the Hawaiian Islands.

 Sharks’ important role in healthy marine environments.

 Sharks are known as apex predators.
+And one-third of all shark species are threatened or near-threatened.
 They play a key role in maintaining the species below them in the food chain and serve as an indicator of ocean health.
-Sharks help remove weak and sick as well as keeping a balance with competitors in order to help ensure diversity of species.
+Sharks help remove the weak and sick and keep a balance with competitors to help ensure diversity of species.

 Sharks figure prominently in Hawaiian mythology.